USS George H. W. Bush: Construction

 The ship was modularly constructed, where large sections are assembled and then lifted into place using a large crane.
 Major milestones in the construction include the bow placement in March 2005, followed by the island placement on 8 July 2006.
 The 700 ST island was lifted onto the flight deck in a ceremony called "stepping the mast" which dates from antiquity and consists of placing coins or other items of significance under the step or bottom of a ship's mast during construction.
 Since at least the construction of in the 1790s, this tradition has been passed on as a symbol of good luck for U.S. Navy ships.
 George H. W. Bush participated in the event, placing his naval aviator wings underneath the island during the ceremony.

 George H. W. Bush was christened on 7 October 2006.
 Former president George H. W. Bush attended the ceremony and became the first president in history to participate in the christening of his namesake ship.
 President George W. Bush also attended and honored his father during the ceremony as a special guest speaker.
-Other officials participating in the ceremony included Secretary of Defense Donald Rumsfeld, Secretary of the Navy Donald Winter; Virginia Senators John Warner and George Allen, Virginia Gov. Tim Kaine, and Chief of Naval Operations Admiral Michael Mullen.
+Other officials participating in the ceremony included Secretary of Defense Donald Rumsfeld, Secretary of the Navy Donald Winter; Virginia Senators John Warner and George Allen, Virginia Governor Tim Kaine, and Chief of Naval Operations Admiral Michael Mullen.

 Other construction milestones included catapult system testing on the ship's flight deck on 25 January 2008.
 Former president George H. W. Bush signaled the launch of two "dead loads" off the deck of the carrier.
 Dead loads are large, wheeled, steel vessels weighing up to 80000 lb simulating the weight of actual aircraft.

 On 11 August 2008, the Pre-Commissioning Unit (PCU) crew moved aboard the ship, the first meals were served in the galley, the U.S. flag was raised on the fantail for the first time, and the first watches were set.
 George H. W. Bush left Northrop Grumman Ship Building for the first time on 23 December 2008, proceeding a few miles down river to Norfolk Naval Station.